Table of Contents

 Explore more: Enzymes

-In the human body, these enzymes are mainly involved in the various bio-reaction processes, therefore, the enzymes are also referred to as the biological catalysts.
-The main functions which require the presence of enzymes are the production of energy in the cells, the process of digestion, synthesis of hormones and so on.
+In human body enzymes are involved in production of energy in the cells, the process of digestion, the synthesis of hormones and so on.

 There are six different types of enzymes and are mainly categorised into different groups based on their functions.

 The most important functions of enzymes are:

 Enzymes play a crucial role in various body functions including the biological process such as absorption of nutrients, digestion, breathing, excretion, reproduction, the function of the liver and kidney and a lot more.

 There are approximately 1300 different enzymes found in human cells, which include amylase, pepsin, trypsin, pancreatic lipase, ribonuclease and deoxyribonuclease.
 All these enzymes are involved in the different chemical processes such as the breakdown of large starch molecules, proteins, fats and other nucleic acids.

 Enzymes are very useful catalysts in many different industrial processes, which includes:

 Application of enzymes in the process of food processing is a very old practice, which has been used by our ancestors and these include a very simple process.

 Enzymes are used by the food industries for processing raw materials for the production of numerous and common products such as bakery products, dairy products, meat products, fruit products, beer and wine.